searchx-framework/searchx/README.md

 ## Backend

 The backend is responsible for fetching search requests to the search provider and managing the application's data.
 It is built on NodeJS and exposes its endpoints through [express](https://expressjs.com/) (API) and [socket.io](https://socket.io/) (Websockets).
-For more details about the frontend go to the [SearchX-backend](https://github.com/felipemoraes/searchx-backend) repository.
+For more details about the backend go to the [SearchX-backend](https://github.com/felipemoraes/searchx-backend) repository.

 # People